Securing quality health benefits for nonprofits has grown more and more difficult.

 First, let’s define the QSEHRA.

-Created through federal legislation in December 2016, the QSEHRA is a new health reimbursement benefit for businesses with fewer than 50 employees.
+Created through federal legislation in December 2016, the QSEHRA is a health reimbursement benefit for businesses with fewer than 50 employees.

 With a QSEHRA, the company offers employees a monthly allowance.
 Employees then choose and pay for health care, potentially including individual insurance policies, and the company reimburses them up to their allowance limit.